Dasharo/docs/docs/variants/protectli_vp2410/installation-manual.md

 # Protectli Dasharo on VP2410 - installation manual

-Flashing coreboot can be done from Linux using flashrom with the internal programmer.
+Flashing Dasharo firmware can be done from Linux using flashrom with the internal programmer.
 This document describes the process of building, installing and running flashrom on Ubuntu 20.04.